 The longer the time horizon, the more likely these factors are to be rewarded

-It's no surprise, then, that the longer an investor maintains exposure to a certain factor, the more likely that factor is to deliver a positive result.
-Over rolling one-year periods since 1964, small-cap stocks, for example, delivered a positive premium over larger stocks nearly 54% of the time.
+It's no surprise, then, that the longer an investor maintains exposure to a certain factor, the more likely that factor is to deliver a positive result; for example, over rolling one-year periods since 1964, small-cap stocks delivered a positive premium over larger stocks nearly 54% of the time.
 Stocks with low relative prices and high profitability, meanwhile, each outperformed their counterparts about 60% of the time.
-When those holding periods are increased to rolling ten-year periods, the chances of any of the four factors outperforming jump to at least 74%.7 While past performance doesn't guarantee future results, we believe this data makes a compelling case for this factor-based approach: Not only does each factor have a better likelihood of outperforming over the short term, over longer periods the probability of a positive premium increases significantly.
+When those holding periods are increased to rolling ten-year periods, the chances of any of the four factors outperforming jump to at least 74%.7 While past performance doesn't guarantee future results, we believe this data makes a compelling case for this factor-based approach: Not only does each factor have a better likelihood of outperforming over the short term, over longer periods, the probability of a positive premium increases significantly.

-A factor-based approach that has delivered measurable results
+A factor-based approach that 's delivered measurable results

 Of course, from year to year, there's no telling whether smaller-cap, lower relative price, or higher profitability stocks will outperform their respective counterparts.
 Looking back over the past 50+ years, the answer is that those factors frequently do outperform, but to have predicted when they would outperform is an impossible task.

-Again, while these studies are backward looking and do not guarantee future results, we believe this data strongly makes the case for biasing a long-term equity portfolio in favor of the size, relative price, and profitability factors that Dimensional's research suggests do indeed offer premiums.
+Again, while these studies are backward looking and don't guarantee future results, we believe this data strongly makes the case for biasing a long-term equity portfolio in favor of the size, relative price, and profitability factors that Dimensional's research suggests do indeed offer premiums.